Jaxon412/bank-acc-app/README.md

 Create a new bank account for a customer.
 Perform deposits and withdrawals on a bank account.
 Transfer money between two bank accounts.
-Retrieve a detailed account statement, including all transactions.
+Retrieve a detailed account statement, including transactions by start- and end date

 ## Testing the API with Swagger UI

 To test and interact with the API, you can use Swagger UI.
 It provides an interactive documentation for the API endpoints, making it easy to understand and test the API without writing any code.
 The Swagger UI is automatically generated based on your API configuration and can be accessed by navigating to the Swagger UI endpoint
 (http://localhost:8080/swagger-ui.html) once your application is running.

+## Future improvements
+* Implement JSON Web Token for authorization
+* Implement HTTPS certification
+* Calculate functions for interest rates and account management fees
+* Current accounts with credit limit only for customers over 18

 ## Dependencies